slamora/brackets-wiki/SplitView-Architecture-Notes.md

 ```

 # Working Set Context Menus
 This currently works by listening to `contextmenu` events on the `#open_files_container`.
-This will change to listen to `contextmenu` events on an `.open_files_container` and the `EditorManager` who manages the `.open_files_container` will be passed with the `EventData` so that callers (Extensions) will be able to determine which `EditorManager` has focus.
+This will change to listen to `contextmenu` events on an `.open_files_container` and the `WorkingSetView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which `EditorPane` has focus when the menu is invoked.

 This will also trigger a focus action on the DOM node causing the `Editor` to gain focus.
-The Default extension, `CloseOthers`, will be retooled to work on the working set for the currently focused `EditorManager` instance.
+The Default extension, `CloseOthers`, will be retooled to work on the working set for the editor pane associated with the `WorkingSetView` that manages it and ask that `EditorManager` instance for the working set.

 # Working Set Management
 The Implementation of these functions will move from `DocumentManager` to `EditorManager` and a deprecation warning will be displayed.

 ## EditorManager.findInWorkingSet
-Used by (pflynn.brackets.editor.nav) which has a few other working set api calls
+Used by (pflynn.brackets.editor.nav) which has a few other working set API calls
 Deprecation warning, pflynn updates his extension.

 ** Changed to return {paneId: _paneId_, index: _index_) or undefined if not found **